-Low level laser therapy is one of the most effective ways to treat the progression of hair loss and promote hair growth that is available today.
-Laser therapy has been found to slow or stop hair loss, and with consistent use has also been found to grow and thicken existing hair.
+Low level laser therapy is one of the more common ways to treat the progression of hair loss and help promote hair growth that is available today.
+Laser therapy has been found to slow or even halt hair loss, and with consistent use has also been found to grow and thicken existing hair.

 The laser energy used to slow or stop the progression of hair loss is visible in the red light spectrum.
-Often referred to as a “cold laser”, the laser light is very low-level ranging between 630 to 670 nanometers, which has been proven to work resulting in a successful hair growth treatment for both male and female pattern hair loss without the risk of any side effects.
+Often referred to as a “cold laser”, the laser light is very low-level ranging between 630 to 670 nanometers, which has been shown to work for both male and female pattern hair loss without the risk of any side effects.

 Low Level Laser Therapy at Work

-When laser light therapy is applied to a targeted area - in this case your scalp, it has been found to increase blood flow to wherever it’s being applied.
+When laser light therapy is applied to a targeted area - in this case the scalp, it has been found to increase blood flow to wherever it is being applied.
 The specific wavelength of light used in low level laser therapy (630 to 670 nm) stimulates the mitochondria (the energy centers of our cells), resulting in cells that become much more active.
 When this happens, the cells metabolise faster resulting in more blood flow.
-More blood flow means that more oxygen, platelets, and other healing properties that our hearts naturally produce get applied to help “heal” the affected area.
+More blood flow means that more oxygen, platelets, and other healing properties that our bodies naturally produce get applied to help the affected area.
 The end result is a healthier scalp and more often than not, thicker, healthier new hair growth.